-- How can we interpret these results as NGDP targeting? - No persistence in productivity growth: The expected rate of NGDP growth never changes, and the economy never deviates from the NGDP path.
-"Perfect NGDP targeting." - Persistence in productivity growth: The expected rate of NGDP growth fluctuates persistently with the shock, and it takes longer to return to the balanced growth NGDP path. - Nominal and real rates fall in a recession.
+- How can we interpret these results as nominal GDP targeting? - No persistence in productivity growth: The expected rate of nominal GDP growth never changes, and the economy never deviates from the nominal GDP path.
+"Perfect nominal GDP targeting." - Persistence in productivity growth: The expected rate of nominal GDP growth fluctuates persistently with the shock, and it takes longer to return to the balanced growth nominal GDP path. - Nominal and real rates fall in a recession.